mehlleniumfalke/defwp/README.md

 # defwp - docker :heart: wordpress
 :rocket:Fast and reliable :whale: environment for wordpress developement.

+## Description
+defwp is a docker+wordpress+gulp starter.
+No in depth config is necessary.
+Just say wich plugins and versions you want, defwp will do the rest.
+Just hop in and develop fantastic new themes and plugins for wordpress.

 ## Dependencies
 defwp uses `docker`, `docker-compose`, `gulp` & `npm`.